Graduation and Commencement

 Leave your personal belongings at home or lock them in your car.
 You cannot carry a purse, phone, or keys.
 Your hands need to remain free for handshakes and receipt of the white tube on stage.
 Selfie sticks are not permitted.

-Concessions will be available for guests at the RAC.
+Concessions will be available for guests at the Event Center.

 Parking meters will be enforced but parking on surface lots is available and free.
 If you choose to park in a parking garage or metered space, be prepared to pay and make sure you put enough time on the meter.
 Drivers will be held responsible by UMBC for any parking fines.